 Before you get too excited, let’s start with the foods you can’thave while living the keto life.
 Even though you can allow for a little bit of carbs each day, all ‘versions’ of the diet ban foods that are high-carb.
 These include bread, cereal, pasta, rice, pizza, biscuits, potatoes, as well as foods and drinks high in sugar (glucose).

-However, you can go for your life on the following: water, black coffee, tea, processed meats, butter, avocado, peanut butter, nuts, fish and don’t forget our delicious Beforeyouspeak Coffee Creamer, which is high in avocado and coconut oils to support Ketogenic Diets.
+However, you can go for your life on the following: water, black coffee, tea, processed meats, butter, avocado, peanut butter, nuts, fish and oils such as avocado, coconut and MCT.

 What are the benefits of the Keto Diet?